 Tuition and fees must be paid in full by the payment due date unless payment has been guaranteed by financial aid, a sponsor authorization agreement or a Nelnet payment plan.
 Please refer to mitchellcc.edu/payment-due-dates for payment due dates.

-Payment Through WebAdvisor-Full payments are accepted online via WebAdvisor.
-Students may select the WebAdvisor link under My Mitchell on the College's website: www. mitchellcc.edu.
+Payment Through Self Service-Full payments are accepted online via Self Service.
+Students may select the Self Service link under My Mitchell on the College's website: mitchellcc.edu.
 MasterCard, VISA, American Express, and Discover are acceptable payment methods.